 Birth-to-Potty (BTP): These are size adjustable nappies that fit from birth through potty training.
 These are a popular choice as they are economical since you will not need to purchase new sizes as your child grows.
 They are unfortunately a poor fit on smaller babies.

 Bamboo: Is a natural fibre that has antifungal and antibacterial properties.
 It is highly absorbent and super soft.
 Bamboo is an eco-friendly crop that requires less land, water and no pesticides

-Booster: An absorbent insert that is either laid in, popped on stuffed into the pocket of your nappy.
+Booster: An absorbent insert that is either laid in, popped on or stuffed into the pocket of your nappy.

 Cotton: Is a natural fibre with good absorbency.
 It wears well due to its robust fibre.

 Cover: The water-resistant part that goes over a prefold or fitted nappy.
 Usually made of TPU/PUL, wool or fleece.

 Crossover poppers: Poppers that are placed on the securing tabs of the nappy that pop together for smaller waists.
 The tabs cross-over when the cross-over poppers are used.

 Dry-pail: The process of storing used nappies before washing.
 Modern cloth nappies are not to be soaked in chemicals or any liquids before washing, they are stored in a large wet/dry-bag or bucket.